friflo/ECS-wiki/docs/relations.md

 ## Relation

-A relation that can be added to an entity multiple times must implement [`IRelation<>`](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/IRelation_TKey_.md).
+Multiple relations can be added to a single entity and must implement [`IRelation<>`](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/IRelation_TKey_.md).
 To distinguish between different relations, a relation type must implement `GetRelationKey()`.
 Any type can be used as relation key type.
 E.g. enum, string, int, long, Guid, DateTime, ... .